vorachaitya/MightyCoin/README.md

 # MightyCoin
-Creating my own cryptocurrency from scratch
+Creating my not a billion dollar cryptocurrency from scratch